- Report a Privacy Breach

 - Ensure all staff are appropriately educated and trained with respect to compliance with the privacy protection provisions of PHIPA.

-For more information, refer to our guidance document, What to do When Faced With a Privacy Breach: Guidelines for the Health Sector.
+For more information, refer to our guidance document, Responding to a Health Privacy Breach: Guidelines for the Health Sector.

 When investigating a privacy breach, the IPC may, depending on the circumstances: